-The person or group of persons nominated responsible for ensuring that the organisation complies with Part-145 (including the Quality Manager) shall be able to demonstrate , , , , , , , , , , , , , , , , , , , , to demonstrate 145.A.30(b) point 3. relevant knowledge, background and satisfactory experience related to aircraft or components maintenance as applicable, a working knowledge of Part-145, The organisation shall establish and control the competence of personnel involved in any maintenance, airworthiness review management and/or quality audits in 145.A.30(e) accordance with a procedure and to a standard agreed by the competent and authority. associated In addition to the necessary expertise related to the job function, AMC/GM. competence must include an understanding of the application of human Appendix IV factors and human performance issues appropriate to that person's functior to AMC in the organisation.
-145.A.30(e) This should include also: and 145.B.10(3) • Fuel Tank Safety training (AMC3 145-A-30(e) and Appendix IV to AMC AMC 20-22.
-145.A.30(e) and 145.B.10(3)). • EWIS training (AMC 20-22) The organisation shall ensure that personnel who carry out and/or control a continued airworthiness non-destructive test of aircraft structures and/or components are appropriately qualified for the particular non-destructive test in accordance with the European or equivalent Standard recognised by the 145 4 00(6) Agency.
-145.A.30(f) Personnel who carry out any other specialised task shall be appropriately and AMC qualified in accordance with officially recognised Standards.
-145.A.30(f).
+The person or group of persons nominated responsible for ensuring that the organisation complies with Part-145 (including the Quality Manager) shall be able to demonstrate 145.A.30(b) relevant knowledge, background and satisfactory experience related to point 3. aircraft or components maintenance as applicable, a working knowledge of Part-145, a working knowledge or rait-140, The organisation shall establish and control the competence of personnel involved in any maintenance, airworthiness review management and/or quality audits in 145.A.30(e) accordance with a procedure and to a standard agreed by the competent and authority. associated In addition to the necessary expertise related to the job function, AMC/GM.
+Appendix IV factors and human performance issues appropriate to that person's function ' ' in the organisation.
+145.A.30(e) and This should include also: 145.B.10(3).
+Fuel Tank Safety training (AMC3 145-A-30(e) and Appendix IV to AMC · 145.A.30(e) and 145.B.10(3)).
+AMC 20-22.
+EWIS training (AMC 20-22) The organisation shall ensure that personnel who carry out and/or control a continued airworthiness non-destructive test of aircraft structures and/or components are appropriately qualified for the particular non-destructive test in accordance with the European or equivalent Standard recognised by the Agency.
+145.A.30(f) Personnel who carry out any other specialised task shall be appropriately qualified in accordance with officially recognised Standards. and AMC 145.A.30(f).
 By derogation to this paragraph those personnel specified in paragraphs (g) and (h)(1) and (h)(2), qualified in category B1, B3 or L in accordance with Annex III (Part-66) may carry out and/or control colour contrast dye penetrant tests.
-By derogation to paragraphs (g) and (h), in relation to the obligation to comply with Annex III (Part-66), the organisation may use certifying staff qualified in Annex III (Part-66), the organisation may use certifying staff qualified in accordance with the following provisions: Annex III (Part-66), the organisation may use certifying staff qualified in accordance with the following provisions: 1.
-For organisation facilities located outside the Community territory certifying Annex III (Part-66), the organisation may use certifying staff qualified in accordance with the following provisions: 1.
-For organisation facilities located outside the Community territory certifying staff may be qualified in accordance with the national aviation regulations of Annex III (Part-66), the organisation may use certifying staff qualified in accordance with the following provisions: 1.
-For organisation facilities located outside the Community territory certifying
+By derogation to paragraphs (g) and (h), in relation to the obligation to comply with Annex III (Part-66), the organisation may use certifying staff qualified in accordance with the following provisions: 1.
+For organisation facilities located outside the Community territory certifying staff may be qualified in accordance with the national aviation regulations of the State in which the organisation facility is registered subject to the conditions specified in Appendix IV to this Part.

 - 2. For line maintenance carried out at a line station of an organisation which is located outside the Community territory, the certifying staff may be qualified in accordance with the national aviation regulations of the State in which the line station is based, subject to the conditions specified in Appendix IV to this Part. - 3.
 For a repetitive pre-flight airworthiness directive which specifically states that the flight crew may carry out such airworthiness directive, the organisation may issue a limited certification authorisation to the aircraft commander and/or the flight engineer on the basis of the flight crew licence held.
-However, the organisation shall ensure that sufficient practical training has been carried out to ensure that such aircraft commander or flight engineer can accomplish the airworthiness directive to the required standard. - 4.
-In the case of aircraft operating away from a supported location the organisation may issue a limited certification authorisation to the commander and/or the flight engineer on the basis of the flight crew licence held subject to being satisfied that sufficient practical training has been carried out to ensure that the commander or flight engineer can accomplish the specified task to the required standard.
+However, the organisation shall ensure that sufficient practical training has been carried out to ensure that such aircraft commander or flight engineer can accomplish the airworthiness directive to the required standard.

+4. In the case of aircraft operating away from a supported location the organisation may issue a limited certification authorisation to the commander and/or the flight engineer on the basis of the flight crew licence held subject to being satisfied that sufficient practical training has been carried out to ensure that the commander or flight engineer can accomplish the specified task to the required standard.
 The provisions of this paragraph shall be detailed in an exposition procedure.